Nehasingh1300/FSD/README.md

               <p>This is a paragraph.</p>
               <p>This is a paragraph.</p>
             </section>

-      Close Empty HTML Elements
+        Close Empty HTML Elements<br>
             In HTML5, it is optional to close empty elements.
           Allowed:
             <meta charset="utf-8">
             Also Allowed:
             <meta charset="utf-8" />
             However, the closing slash (/) is REQUIRED in XHTML and XML.

  If you expect XML software to access your page, it is a good idea to keep the closing slash!

 Use Lower Case Attribute Names
             HTML5 allows mixing uppercase and lowercase letters in attribute names.

 We recommend using lowercase attribute names because:

             Mixing uppercase and lowercase names is bad Developers normally use lowercase names (as in XHTML)